-The Lighthouse was built about 1864.
-It lit the Point until it was replaced in 1975 by the concrete light.
+The lighthouse was built in 1864 by the Queensland Government.
+It lit up Cleveland Point until it was replaced in 1975 by the concrete light.

 In the 1860s, small farming settlements along the south coast of Moreton Bay, including at Cleveland, Victoria Point, Redland Bay and along the Logan and Albert Rivers relied on small ships (coastal steamers) for transport.